Disclosure: We may receive commissions when you click our links and make purchases. However, our opinions are not for sale.

-Delay is a super common guitar effect that is typically used to give your guitar sound some extra space.
-There are a variety of different types of delay effects, from vintage-inspired sounds based on tape delay machines, to modern DSP-based processing for unique rhythmic sounds.
+Delay pedals are typically used to give your guitar sound some extra space and dimension.
+There are a variety of different types of delay pedals, from vintage-inspired sounds based on tape delay machines, to modern DSP-based processing for unique rhythmic sounds.

 One thing that many delay pedals feature is a “tap tempo” switch or button that allows you to sync your delay time to other sources, whether it’s your bandmate or your computer as you record.

 While tap tempo isn’t a requirement for a delay pedal to operate, it does allow you to play with much more precision.
 In this article, we’ll look at 7 great sounding tap tempo delay pedals:

 One of the best features of the DD-200 is the ability to save up to 4 different presets, which gives you a ton of flexibility.
 You can even save these presets to your computer, or use the provided library of up to 127 different presets to have a wide range of different delay effects in a convenient package.

 All in all the DD-200 packs a ton of features into a compact pedal package, and while it is a fully digital pedal, it’s still one of the best delay pedals out on the market today.

 The TimeFactor also features USB connectivity to update and load new sounds into the pedal and create custom patches.